EARNED INCOME TAX CREDIT (EITC)

 Eligibility Requirements: All Indiana taxpayers must have filed for the federal credit and are subject to slightly different income thresholds than the federal guidelines.
 See the 2015 IT-40 Individual Income Tax Booklet for more details.

 - Indiana’s EITC was created in 1999 but was not based on the federal credit.
-In 2003, Indiana switched to an EITC model that replicated the federal program at 6% of the federal credit.
-This rate was raised to 9% in 2009 as part of a property tax reform package.2
+In 2003, Indiana switched to an EITC model replicating the federal program at 6% of the federal credit.
+This rate was raised to 9% in 2009 as part of a property tax reform package.3

 - While the federal program was expanded under a 2010 federal tax relief act, Indiana took action to decouple its state eligibility guidelines from the federal system in 2011.
-As a result, those claiming Indiana’s EITC no longer benefitted from increased payouts for families with three or more children or the reduction of the “marriage penalty,” which started the income phase-out at a higher income level for married couples.3
+As a result, those claiming Indiana’s EITC no longer benefitted from increased payouts for families with three or more children or the “marriage penalty” reduction, which started the income phase-out at a higher income level for married couples.4

 CHILD TAX CREDIT (CTC)